It’s something we’re incredibly proud of, particularly in light of the recent pandemic.

-Here are five of our fabulous volunteers who’ve been kind enough to share their stories.
+Here are four of our fabulous volunteers – hailing from across the Danbro Family – who’ve been kind enough to share their stories.

 Our Compliance Officer, Emma Cornah, has ‘volunteered in varying capacities for all of her adult life’.
 Last year, she became a Samaritan.
 While Emma’s role tends to be on the phones, she also puts herself forward for email and text shifts too.
 “My motivation is to give something back to the community and to try to help those who are in need,” she said.

 The Samaritans are dedicated to reducing feelings of isolation and disconnection that can lead to suicide.
 It’s one of the most celebrated charities in the country, though Emma confesses that she did have some misconceptions before applying for the position.
 “I’ve always thought the Samaritans offer a worthwhile service although, at the time, I assumed all the callers would be suicidal.
 I quickly learned that that’s definitely not the case.
 The calls are very varied.”